 They are golf balls that are specially designed for adding distance for seniors.
 MG claims that they are the longest ball for golfers whose drives are less than 250 yards.

 That’s a bold statement but it really seems these balls live up to the hype.
-Some senior golfers report adding up to 25 yards to their range, typical results being around 10 yards.
+Some senior golfers report adding up to 25 yards to their range, with typical results being around 10 yards.

 The reviews are for these as very positive, with 4 out of 5 ratings on Amazon, so the users definitely seem to be happy with the product and getting real results.